brglackin/RepData_PeerAssessment2/PA2 - NOAA Storm Database Analysis.md

-# Reproducible Research: Peer Assessment 2
+---
+output: html_document
+---
-## Tornadoes, Floods and Ice - The Impact of Storms on the Health and Economy of the USA
+## Tornadoes, Floods, Drought and Ice - The Impact of Storms on the Health and Economy of the USA

 Storms may cause both health and economic problems for communities, resulting in fatalities, injuries and property and crop damage.
 Data on storms and severe weather has been tracked by the U.S. National Oceanic and Atmospheric Administration (NOAA) in their storm database, storing characteristics of major storms and weather events in the United States.
 An analysis of this data was performed to determine the leading causes of storm-related health and economic damage.
 It was found that tornadoes are the leading cause of health-related storm damage, and also the primary cause of property damage caused by storms, with floods the next largest factor.
 The largest effect on crop damage was seen to be from drought with floods and ice being the next largest factors.